FreePressUnlimited/Security_HQ/data-at-rest.md

 ### [YubiKey](https://www.yubico.com/)

 **WHAT**: Hardware authentication device (small USB key or wireless dongle) that allows users to securely log into their accounts.
-It is an advanced form of  two-factor athentication that makes it harder for unauthorized persons to gain access to your accounts
+It is an advanced form of  two-factor athentication that makes it harder for unauthorized persons to gain access to your accounts.

 **PLATFORM**: Desktop and mobile, cross-platform (depending on the model)